kevle6/Gradual_Typing/README.md

-# Gradual Typing in Programming Languages
+# Kevin Le - Gradual Typing in Programming Languages

-Name: Kevin Le

 ## **Questions**
 - What is the history of gradual typing?